Grathio/airbag/readme.md

 # Airbag
 This repository has the files used in Make: Inventions Episode 3 | Airbags.

+> ⚠️ **Note that this project is archived and moved to [https://code.grathio.com](code.grathio.com).
+Updates will not be published here and this repository may be removed without notice.** ⚠️
+> - Sept 5, 2024

 ## At Your Own Risk
 The goal of this project was to get from zero to a working prototype as quickly as possible.
 It was not to produce beautiful code or circuits.